How To Set Up Your Own Staking Operation: A Step-by-Step Flow

 Earn Passive Income

-The yields from crypto staking can often surpass the gold standard of passive income - high-yield savings accounts or U.S. Treasury products, which often provide returns of 4% - 5% per annum.
-That's the rate you can get by holding USD in cash.
-However, don't confuse the risk profiles of crypto assets from the U.S. Treasury, as the latter is seen as one of the safe havens of the investing world while the former is a nascent and volatile asset.
+The yields from crypto staking can often surpass the gold standard of passive income – high-yield savings accounts or U.S. Treasury products, which frequently provide returns of 4% – 5% per annum.
+That’s the rate you can get by holding dollars.

-While solo staking is often touted as a passive income option, a lot of time and effort is needed to set up the operation.
+While staking is often touted as a passive income option, it requires significant time and effort to set up.
 Like any sound business, you will need to hand-hold your staking operations during the early stages.
 A staker also needs to study the technical requirements and often engage with the community for discussions.

 Technical Complexity